imabeastdrew/resybot/README.md

 ## Resybot

-An Agent that automatically resolves merge conflicts in pull requests using Codex.
+An Agent that resolves merge conflicts in pull requests using Codex.
 It only runs on requested conflicted PRs and pushes a resolution commit back to the PR head branch.

 ## Development
 This repository is under active development.